<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=159418561124433&amp;ev=PageView&amp;noscript=1">

 These situations are too common and we want to help you prevent it!
 Here are a few tips from our guide to choosing a professional contractor:

-• Look for and ask about industry affiliations, awards and certifications.
+• Look for and ask about industry affiliations, awards, and certifications.

 • Make sure when the contractor provides you an estimate that they also include a timeline for the project and a communication plan.